Perplexity: The Standard Metric for Evaluating Language Models

 Perplexity vs Downstream Performance

 Perplexity measures how well a model predicts text, but this doesn't always translate to better performance on downstream tasks.
+The relationship between perplexity and task-specific metrics depends heavily on whether the task fundamentally involves text prediction.
+Understanding when perplexity is a useful proxy for downstream performance helps guide model selection and evaluation strategy.

 When Perplexity Correlates with Task Performance